 Definition: Projects that generate electricity from waves or directly from the flow of water in ocean currents, tides, or inland waterways.

-- Anyone seeking to study development of a hydrokinetic project at an identified site should first seek a preliminary permit.
+Anyone seeking to study the development of a hydrokinetic project at an identified site should first seek a preliminary permit.

 - Preliminary permits are issued for up to four years.